About the Program

 The Hoover Institution appreciates the important role of Congressional staff, as they advise Members on the critically important policy issues that routinely come before Congress.
 The Hoover Institution is uniquely positioned to offer these staff comprehensive policy seminars that explore both the philosophical foundations of political reasoning as well as the mechanics of the policies themselves.

-This intensive program includes a day and a half of seminars, along with two evening symposiums where Hoover scholars will discuss a selection of topics keeping in line with Hoover’s mission.
+This intensive program includes two full days of programming where Hoover scholars will discuss a selection of topics keeping in line with Hoover’s mission.
 The Hoover Institution was founded “…to recall man’s endeavors to make and preserve peace, and to sustain for America the safeguards of the American way of life” through principles of individual, economic, and political freedom; private enterprise; and representative government.

 Participants will receive round-trip airfare and ground transportation to Stanford University from Washington, DC, housing on Stanford’s campus, and those meals that are part of the seminar.
 The Hoover Institution diligently complies with congressional ethics rules.